skovorodkaru/cc/README.md

 ## System Requirements

 - XDDOS is compiled using Java 17, which means that you can use Java 17 or above to run it.
+- If running on linux kernel then it must have must epoll support or XDDOS will crash.

 ## How to run XDDOS